-I am a theoretical physicist with a background in applied mathematics, mathematical physics and computer science.
-My current research focus is on exotic computing, such as analog, quantum and neuromorphic computers.
+I am a theoretical physicist with a background in quantum gravity, relativistic astrophysics, applied mathematics and computer science.
+My current research focus is on exotic computing approaches, such as analog computing, quantum computing or neuromorphic architectures.

 Analog computing is a rediscovered branch of science which was beaten by digital (i.e. algorithmic/numeric) computing in the 1980s.
 In the dawn of Moore's law, this branch of classical computing percieves a revival.
 Based on the experience of programmable hardware (FPGAs), it is tangible to build large analog circuits to solve differential equations in a time- and energy-efficient way beyond digital computing.
 I am part of a German-based team which tries to develop a prototypical analog computer on a chip within the next few years.

 There is a rich scientific landscape waiting to be discovered all around this exotic branch of computer science and intersection between electrical engineering, computational science and applied mathematics.
 Many concepts of numerical mathematics can be transfered and connections to other contemporary attempts to computing, namely quantum computing and artificial intelligence, are all along the way.
 It is an exciting time where analog circuits can make a radical difference in the computational accessibility of the largest problems in the world.

 Here are a few recent publications in the context of analog computing: